 Being independent business operators, franchisees from time to time may disagree with the Company's requirements, and their rights and obligations under the franchise agreements.
 These may lead to disagreements and disputes in the future which may divert the attention of the management and the franchisees from operating the community stores, kiosks, or inline stores and can affect BALAI's image, reputation and franchising attractiveness to those once desiring franchise owners.
 As such, these potential disputes can substantially affect BALAI's business, operations, financial condition and results of operations.
-The Company believes this is mitigated by the franchise agreement.
+The Company believes that the said risk is mitigated by a team which builds and maintains a harmonious relationship with its franchisees.
+The relationship is formalized through the franchise agreement which outlines the terms and conditions of the relationship of the parties.